mintedreward/heartmail/stamps-specs/sw-2004-paymail-signatures-without-revocation.md

-# SW 2004: Paymail signatures without revocation
+# SW 2004: Email2 signatures without revocation

 ## Dependencies

-* SW 2001: Paymail
+* SW 2001: Email2
-* SW 2002: Paymail identity keys
+* SW 2002: Email2 identity keys
-* SW 2003: Paymail verify public key owner
+* SW 2003: Email2 verify public key owner

 ## Introduction

-The idea of a paymail signature is as follows:
+The idea of a email2 signature is as follows:

-- To each paymail is associated an identity public key.
+- To each email2 is associated an identity public key.
 - The private key corresponding to the public key, plus a message, can produce a signature.
 - The signature can be verified against the public key.
-- The public key can be verified against the paymail.
+- The public key can be verified against the email2.

 ### Signature algorithm